Hybrid 3D Workshop

-- In the first week, participants will learn about ways in which the hybrid learning approach can improve student learning, and will review/discuss real life examples of how others have incorporated the hybrid approach into their own teaching.
-Participants will start identifying ways they might utilize the hybrid approach to improve student learning in their own courses.
+- In the first module, participants learn about ways in which the hybrid approach can improve student learning, and review real life examples of how others have incorporated the hybrid approach into their own teaching.
+Participants start identifying ways in which they might utilize the hybrid approach to improve student learning in their own courses.

-- In the second and third weeks, participants will design at least one module/topic for their own hybrid course, getting feedback from their peers along the way, using the instructional design process sometimes referred to as “backwards design”.
+- In the second module, participants are supported in designing at least one module/topic for their own hybrid course, getting feedback along the way, using the instructional design process sometimes referred to as “backwards design”.

-- In the fifth week, participants begin the final task of the workshop, which is to use Canvas to develop the modules/topics they designed, give and receive peer feedback, and create an action plan describing a strategy for incorporating the hybrid approach moving forward.
-Note: Participants will decide when they would like have this last task completed, based on their own needs/timeline.
+- In the third module, participants use Canvas to develop the modules/topics they designed, and create an action plan describing a strategy for incorporating the hybrid approach moving forward.

 What is the time commitment?